carvel-dev/carvel/site/content/ytt/docs/develop/how-to-modularize.md

 ```
 Import the module by loading it `#@ load("labels.lib.yml", "labels")`.

 The load function takes a module file path, and secondly the name of the function or variable to export from the module.
 For multiple symbols, use a comma separated list of strings.
-If your module has many symbols that are usually all exported together, consider putting them in a list, and export that list.
+If your module has many symbols that are usually all exported together, consider putting them in a [struct](ytt/docs/v0.40.0/faq/#can-i-load-multiple-functions-without-having-to-name-each-one), and load that struct.

 ```yaml
 #! config.yml